 Modeling

-The modeling phase is often seen as a core of data-intensive endeavors as this is when all prior efforts start to produce tangible results which allow to address the business problem posed.
+The modeling phase is often seen as a core of data-intensive endeavors as this is when all prior efforts start to produce tangible results that address the business problem posed.
 Most commonly, this phase is carried out iteratively, meaning that models are built, tested, and evaluated in steps, until a satisfactory solution is found.
-That implies running several models with their default parameters, analyzing the results, and fine-tuning parameters or choosing other models.
+This implies running several models with their default parameters, analyzing the results, and fine-tuning parameters or choosing other models.

 The modeling phase consists of four major tasks:

-Selecting modeling techniques: while keeping your business goals in mind, a decision needs to be made on which model (e.g., regression, neural network) is the most appropriate for your project.
+Selecting modeling techniques: While keeping your business goals in mind, a decision needs to be made on which model (e.g., regression, neural network) is the most appropriate for your project.

-Generating a test design: testing a model of choice allows to determine how “good” it is; defining the criteria which constitute that characteristic is part of the job.
-Depending on if a model is supervised or not, various attributes may be relevant: the error rate, required processing time, or ease of deployment.
+Generating a test design: Testing a chosen model allows you to determine how “good” it is; defining the criteria that constitute that characteristic is part of the job.
+Depending on whether a model is supervised or not, various attributes may be relevant: the error rate, required processing time, or ease of deployment.
 Therefore, generating a test design involves defining success criteria for a model and choosing data that will help evaluate them.

 Building a model: technically this task might only involve running a model with a set of parameters using a software/tool or executing a few lines of code.
-The non-obvious part is proper documentation of the parameters setting and the model results, including any performance and/or data-related issues that might have occurred.
+The non-obvious part is proper documentation of the parameter settings and the model results, including any performance and/or data-related issues that might have occurred.

 Assessing a model: in the modelling phase, multiple models are used and evaluated so that the most accurate or effective one for the solution can be chosen.
-A methodical assessment based on domain knowledge, success criteria and the test design are the right way to make such a call.
-Given the importance of this decision, you might want to follow a detailed task list depicted on the diagram below.
+A methodical assessment based on domain knowledge, success criteria, and the test design are the right way to make such a call.
+Given the importance of this decision, you might want to follow a detailed task list such as the one depicted on the diagram below.

 Model Assessment Task List